Google Tag Gateway

 {% hint style="warning" %}

-If GTG was enabled via your Google Ads account, it is strongly recommended to **disable it there** and **re-enable it via Google Tag Manager** instead, using the ABConsent CMP template.
+If GTG was enabled via your Google Ads account (one-click CDN injection), it is strongly recommended to **disable it there** and **re-enable it via Google Tag Manager** instead, using the ABConsent CMP template.
 This gives you full control over tag loading order and prevents late consent issues.

 {% endhint %}